PlaceholderAPI/PlaceholderAPI/docs/faq.md

 ## What is an Expansion?

-An expansion (aka PlaceholderExpansion) usualy refers to a separate jar file that is added to PlaceholderAPI's `expansion` folder to add extra placeholders to use in other plugins.
+An expansion (or PlaceholderExpansion) refers to either a jar file or part of a plugin that provides placeholders to use through PlaceholderAPI itself.
+Whether said expansion is a separate jar file or part of a plugin depends on the expansion itself and its main purpose.

-External PlaceholderExpansions are downloaded from PlaceholderAPI's eCloud through the [`/papi ecloud download <expansion>`](commands.md#papi-ecloud-download) command.
+Expansions that are separate jar files can be found on the eCloud and are downloadable through [`/papi ecloud download <expansion>`](commands.md#papi-ecloud-download) if the expansion is verified.

-Plugins may provide their own PlaceholderExpansion directly without any external jar file being used.

 ## It only shows `%placeholder%` and not the variable

 When a plugin or [`/papi parse me %placeholder%`](commands.md#papi-parse) only returns the placeholder itself and no value should you check for the following things:

 - ### The expansion is actually installed.
-    In many cases is the cause that the expansion of the placeholder is missing.
-    Just execute [`/papi ecloud download <expansion>`](commands.md#papi-ecloud-download) followed by `/papi reload` to activate it.
-You can find a list of Expansions and their Placeholders [on the placeholder list](users/placeholder-list.md).

-    /// note
-    Not all placeholders come in their own expansion.
-Some plugins *hardcode* them in and load them on startup, when hooking into PlaceholderAPI.
-    Such expansions may have `NO DOWNLOAD COMMAND` displayed on the Placeholder list.
-    ///
+    Some expansions may not be integrated into a plugin or don't even have a plugin to depend on, meaning that they may be their own separate jar file that you have to download.
+    Such expansions can usually be found on the eCloud of PlaceholderAPI and be downloaded using the [`/papi ecloud download <expansion>`](commands.md#papi-ecloud-download) command.

+    Whether an expansion is available on the eCloud or not can be found out in the [Placeholder List](users/placeholder-list.md) with any expansion displaying a papi command being downlodable.

 - ### Plugin actually supports PlaceholderAPI

     It can happen that the plugin you use to display the placeholder in doesn't support PlaceholderAPI.
 In such a case check, if the parse command returns the actual value of a placeholder.
     If that is the case while the plugin is still displaying the placeholder, can this be an indicator of the plugin not supporting PlaceholderAPI.